Pungyeon/go-rabbitmq-example/README.md

 All files in this section will be placed in `lib/event`.

 #### event.go
-First, we will write our library consisting of queue declaration and our structs for consumer and emitter:
+First, we will write our library consisting of queue declaration and our structs for consumer and emitter.
+We will however start with some simple queue and exchange declaration:
 ```go
 package event